 It is highly recommended that you reach out to a professional right away to clear roots from drain pipes.
 Attempting to determine a clog in your drain pipes can take a long time, and set you back a lot of money.
 In addition, if you don’t know what you are doing, it can cause a lot of headaches and additional costs.
 Lastly, the time that it will take you to rent the equipment and dig up the area is not worth the amount that you would pay a professional.

 It is always difficult to determine if tree roots have intruded into your underground plumbing.
 Using rock salts or copper sulfate to help combat the problem is a great idea, however, it is a very temporary solution.
-Waypoint Property Inspection East can take a look at your underground pipes during a home inspection in the Boca Raton, FL, and surrounding areas.
+Call Waypoint Property Inspection to inspect your home in Tampa, St. Petersburg, Lakeland, Orlando, Palm Beach, Ft.
+Lauderdale, and surrounding areas.